MarquezProject/marquez/examples/airflow/README.md

 ![](./docs/search-job-failure.png)

-But, team `B` isn't sure what might have caused the recent DAG failure as no recent code changes have been made to DAG `sum`.
+But, team `B` isn't sure what might have caused the DAG failure as no recent code changes have been made to DAG `sum`.
 So, team `B` decides to check the schema of the input dataset:

 ![](./docs/lineage-view-dataset.png)